 A terrific Behind The Scenes featurette is here

 The Big Day director, Dawn Shadforth, starts to shoot her episodes of TRUST this month about the kidnap of John Paul Getty and starring Brendan Fraser and Hilary Swank.
-The series’ lead director is Danny Boyle and it is written by Simon Beauty.
+The series’ lead director is Danny Boyle and it is written by Simon Beaufoy.

 Real Gods Require Blood has its premiere at Frightfest this month!
 And we’re pleased to announce more festivals in the pipeline – Encounters, Strasbourg Fantasy Film Festival and LA Screamfest.
 We’re also delighted to announce that the film has been nominated for the Best Short Film Award at the BFI London Film Festival – such an honour!